atan009/vimrc/README.md

 ###Plugin #6 - Gundo:
 ---------------------
 In vim, all the changes you make to your file are saved as a tree.
-Gundo is a plugin that graphs your vim into an undo tree for you so you can easily see the differences between the changes you made and jump back to any old version.
+Gundo is a plugin that displays your edit history in the form of a tree for you so, you can easily see the differences between the changes you made and jump back to any old version.

 To use Gundo, first you have to add a mapping to your `.vimrc` file.
 Here we use `<F5>` as example.